samestrin/image-manipulation-api-digital-ocean/README.md

 ## Frontend/Testing Interface

-[image-manipulation-api-demo](https://github.com/samestrin/image-manipulation-api-demo) is a simple testing interface that utilizes Bootstrap and jQuery for AJAX-based interactions with the image-manipulation-api-digitalocean project.
+The [image-manipulation-api-demo](https://github.com/samestrin/image-manipulation-api-demo) is a simple testing interface that utilizes Bootstrap and jQuery for AJAX-based interactions with the image-manipulation-api-digitalocean project.

 ## Contribute